idaholab/moose/framework/doc/content/source/executors/Executor.md

 This executor would simply generate the init+solve+refine trio of executors programmatically - hiding the executor structure from the user.
 By default the last executor listed in the `Executor` block becomes the master/primary executor.
-MOOSE only directly runs this executor; all other executors are executed if/when execution reaches them within the executor tree starting from the master executor.
+MOOSE only directly executes this executor; all other executors are executed if/when execution reaches them within the executor tree starting from the master executor.
-Executors

-By default, a executor has automatically generated execute-on flags created for it.
+By default, an executor has automatically generated execute-on flags created for it.
 These flags are executed right before and right after the executor executes and are named `exec_[obj-name]_begin` and `exec_[obj-name]_end` respectively where `[obj-name]` is the name given to an object by it's block header in an input file - e.g. `[foo] type = FooExecutor []` has an object name of `foo`.
-Other objects (e.g. user objects, materials, etc.) can be assigned to run at these execute on flags/times within the input file.
+Other objects (e.g. user objects, materials, etc.) can be assigned to execute at these execute-on flags/times within the input file.
 This behavior is NOT fully implemented and will almost certainly not work right - so you should definitely not try to use it (yet).
-The names of these flags can also be modified from within the input file via a executor's `begin_exec_flag` and `end_exec_flag` input parameters.
+The names of these flags can also be modified from within the input file via an executor's `begin_exec_flag` and `end_exec_flag` input parameters.

 ## Writing Custom Executors

-Executors have one primary function - `virtual Result gogogadget()` - that must be implemented.
-If a executor has any internal executors, it will call these executors' `Result run()` functions - NOT their gogogadget functions.
+Executors have one primary function - `virtual Result run()` that must be implemented.
+If an executor has any internal executors, it will call these executors' `Result exec()` functions - NOT their run functions.

-All executors' "gogogadget" and "run" functions return a `Result` value contains information about how execution turned out within the executor tree.
+All executors' "exec" and "run" functions return a `Result` value containing information about how execution turned out within the executor tree.
 Each executor is responsible for recording how convergence/success occurs within it.
-This should generally be accomplished using the `Result::pass(msg)` and `Result::fail(msg)` functions on a result object created and initialized within it's own gogogadget function:
+This should generally be accomplished using the `Result::pass(msg)` and `Result::fail(msg)` functions on a result object created and initialized by calling the `newResult()` member function:

 ```
 Result
-FooExecutor::gogogadget()
+FooExecutor::run()
 {
-  Result r(this);
+  Result & r = newResult(); // MUST catch this return value by reference

   ...
   bool success = ... // do some solve stuff